stakater-docker/sonarqube-settings/README.md

 ```
 Alternatively you can mount the directory having properties file with any name on any path inside the container by updating the enviornment variable SETTINGS_PROPERIES_PATH.

+### Sensitive Properties
+Secret properties such as passwords and secrets are set explicitly from Enviornment variables instead of the properties file.
+There details are mentioned in the section below.

+Currently supported : `ADMIN_PASSOWRD`, `OIDC_CLIENT_ID` & `OIDC_CLIENT_ID`

 ##Environment variables:

 `SONARQUBE_URL`: URL of SonarQube (default: `http://localhost:9000`)